mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 - [Git](https://git-scm.com/)
 - TensorFlow 1.5.
 Install it like this: `pip install tensorflow`
 - The Clusterone Python library.
 Install it with `pip install clusterone`
 - To run the code on Clusterone, you need a Clusterone account.
-[Sign up](https://clusterone.com/) for free here.
+[Join the waitlist](https://clusterone.com/join-waitlist/) here.

 For part 2 of the tutorial, you also need the following Python packages:
 - [OpenCV](https://opencv.org/).
 Install it with `pip install opencv-python`